webbannerstudio/nearest-flight/README.md

 ---

 ## Features
-- Detects user geolocation from IP address
+- Detects user co-ordinates from IP address
-- Finds the nearest airport from the user’s country; returns the distance
+- Finds the nearest airport from the user’s location; returns the distance
 - Fare lookup from a pricing map keyed as <ORIGIN>-<DESTINATION> (e.g. LHR-AUH)
 - FastAPI app with interactive Swagger/OpenAPI docs at /docs